noraracht/kf2d/README.md

 ###### Input:
 **$INPUT_DIR** is an input directory that should contain genome sequences in .fastq/.fq/.fa/.fna/.fasta format.
 Optional parameter is **-k** which is a k-mer length, set to 7 by default.
 This command requires [Jellyfish](https://github.com/gmarcais/Jellyfish) to be installed as a dependancy.
 Optional parameter is **-p** corresponds to number of processors that Jellyfish can utilize to preprocess input sequences.
 ###### Output:
 This command generates normalized k-mer frequencies for every entry in the $INPUT_DIR.
-For every entry it outputs corresponding single file (comma delimited) with extention `.kf` that is stored in **$OUTPUT_DIR**
+For every entry it outputs corresponding single file (comma delimited) with extention `.kf` that is stored in **$OUTPUT_DIR**.

 Split phylogeny into subtrees
 ------------